 Pre-PhD Instructor

 I have taught and TA'd for a wide variety of classes, usually focussed on either philosophy of science, political philosophy, or the intersection thereof.
-I have introduced new classes to the LSE focussed on the philosophy of Race and Gender, and also a social theory reading group based course.
-I am always happy to talk about potential syllabus ideas or teaching points on anything in my area of expertise.
+I have introduced new classes to the LSE focussed on the philosophy of Race and Gender, and also a social theory reading group.
+I am always happy to talk about potential syllabus ideas or teaching points on anything in my areas of expertise.

 While I cannot guarantee my availability, I have tried to make myself available to summer schools which aim at expanding access to the field, such as the PIKSI Logic programmes or the John Jay summer school for formerly incarcerated persons.
 At these I have taught on decision theory and social philosophy.
 If you have an idea for some such reach out to me, we'll see if we can make it work.